zikula-modules/MediaModule/Resources/docs/dev/fonts.md

     public function loadFonts();
 ```

 The interface contains only one method.
-The method is called once, when fonts are requested and must return
+The method is called once when fonts are requested and must return
 an array of classes implementing the `\Cmfcmf\Module\MediaModule\Font\FontInterface`.
 The interface itself
 is pretty straight forward:
 ```php